nolanlawson/cjs-to-es6/README.md

 This tool uses [5to6-codemod](https://github.com/5to6/5to6-codemod) under the hood.
 It's basically just a thin convenience wrapper, which can process multiple files and convert both `import`s and `export`s.

+Note that the process isn't foolproof, so you may have to manually tweak some things.
+But it can usually get you ~95% of the way there.

 Usage
 ---